astropy/astropy/docs/stats/lombscargle.rst

 >>> power.unit
 Unit(dimensionless)

-The equivalence of the periodogram and the Fourier PSD in the unnormalized, no-uncertainty case can be confirmed by comparing results directly for uniformly-sampled inputs.
+The equivalence of the PSD-normalized periodogram and the Fourier PSD in the unnormalized, no-uncertainty case can be confirmed by comparing results directly for uniformly-sampled inputs.
 We will first define a convenience function to compute the basic Fourier periodogram for uniformly-sampled quantities: